SoftUni-Internal/interactive-content/EN/06-JPQL-And-Auto-Mapping-Objects/01-Java-Persistence-Query-Language.md

 WHERE b.name in names           // 3
 ```

-1. The UPDATE keyword and pointing the entity with an alias.
+1. The UPDATE keyword and pointing the entity with an alias
-2. What should be updated.
+2. What should be updated
-3. The filtration clause.
+3. The filtration clause

 ```java
 DELETE FROM Ingredient AS b     // 1